Fast, feature-rich weakly-compressible SPH on GPU: coding strategies and compiler choices: Weakly-compressible SPH

 \subsection{Optimizing the neighbors search}

 Each of the steps (with the possible exception of the integration steps) requires one or more loops (usually for summations) over the neighbors, pushing the need for an efficient neighbors search.
-A common strategy to improve the neighbors search performance is to adopt auxiliary data structures, such as $n$-trees (quadtrees in two dimensions, octrees in three) to bucket particles that are close in space.
+The main strategy to improve the neighbors search performance is to adopt auxiliary data structures that help restrict the search space.
+Space partitions using trees are more common in applications where the smoothing length is variable: for example, $n$-trees (quadtrees in two dimensions, octrees in three) to bucket particles that are close in space are common in astrophysics, where they can be also used in support for gravity computation~\cite{gafton_2011,hernquist_1989}.
+A brief review of tree-based methods, with some proposed enhancements, can be found in~\cite{cavelan}.

-A straightforward auxiliary data structure that is very practical in case of fixed smoothing lengths and that also has additional uses is a simple grid of cells with side length no less than the influence radius: sorting particles in memory by the cell they belong to helps improve data locality~\cite{green_cuda_particles} and allows the neighbors search to be limited to the 9 (in 2D) or 27 (in 3D) cells around the central particle cell (Figure~\ref{fig:search-radius}).
-The same data structure is also useful to implement efficient multi-GPU and multi-node support \cite{rustico_multi-gpu_2014, rustico_advances_2014} and uniform accuracy in space without the need for extended precision \cite{herault_accuracy_2014, saikali_2020}, by relying on local (cell-relative) particle positions.
+A straightforward auxiliary data structure that is very practical in case of fixed smoothing lengths and that also has additional uses is a simple grid of cells with side length no less than the influence radius (Figure~\ref{fig:search-radius}).
+The grid itself is represented simply by its origin (coordinates in 2D or 3D spaces), extents (dimensions in each coordinate direction), and grid spacing (which may be different in each coordinate direction).
+If particles are sorted in memory by the cell they belong to, bucketing can be achieved simply by storing the indices of the first and last particle in each cell.
+The particle sorting also brings performance benefits related to the improved data locality~\cite{green_cuda_particles}.

+The primary objective of this auxiliary grid is to limit the neighbors search to the 9 (in 2D) or 27 (in 3D) cells around the central particle cell, but the same data structure is also useful to implement efficient multi-GPU and multi-node support \cite{rustico_multi-gpu_2014, rustico_advances_2014} and uniform accuracy in space without the need for extended precision \cite{herault_accuracy_2014, saikali_2020}, by relying on local (cell-relative) particle positions.